The majority of New Zealand’s community housing organisations are members of Community Housing Aotearoa.

 - receive e-bulletins directly to your inbox

-- access members-only resources on the CHA website
+- access member-only resources on our website

 - participate in member surveys, events and forums